finos/SymphonyElectron/docs/development/DEV_SETUP.md

   * The distributable is created in the `dist/win-ia32-unpacked` directory
 - To create msi (installer):
   * Run the advanced installer script located in `installer/win` directory
-  * There are two configuration files one each for 64-bit and 32-bit

-### Linux (Docker Instruction) 🐳
-- Download and install Docker daemon [here](https://www.docker.com/products/docker-desktop)
-- Run the below docker commands under the project directory
-- To generate and tag the container
-`docker build -t linux:6.0.0 --build-arg REPO=https://github.com/symphonyoss/SymphonyElectron --build-arg BRANCH=linux .`
-- To make sure the image is created and tagged correctly `docker images`
-- To run the docker image and generate the linux builds 🎉 `docker run --name linux linux:6.0.0`
-- To copy the builds
-`docker cp linux:/SymphonyElectron/dist/symphony-6.1.0.x86_64.rpm ~/Desktop` `docker cp linux:/SymphonyElectron/dist/symphony_6.1.0_amd64.deb ~/Desktop`

-##### Other use full docker commands
-- To connect to the interactive bash
-`docker run -i -t linux:6.0.0 /bin/bash`
-- To delete all stopper containers
-`docker system prune -a`
-- To delete the container/image
-`docker rmi -f linux:6.0.0`

 #### MSI command line options:
 - To install for all users (admin required): msiexec.exe /i Symphony-x64.msi ALLUSERS=1
 - To install per user: msiexec.exe /i Symphony-x64.msi ALLUSERS=""